jmuthazh/number-to-roman/README.md

 # Spring Boot - Number to Roman Conversion with Monitoring and Logging

 This project demonstrates a Spring Boot application that converts numbers to Roman numerals.
 It supports two API Query and Range API (1-3999).
-It includes API gateway, monitoring and logging integrations using Grafana, Prometheus, and the ELK (Elasticsearch, Logstash, Kibana) stack.
+It includes API gateway, monitoring and logging integrations using Kong, Grafana, Prometheus, and the ELK (Elasticsearch, Logstash, Kibana) stack.

 ## **Developer**